 TestAPI1, it gives a message that the requested API is temporarily blocked.
 Neither the API creator nor any subscriber can invoke the API until the block is removed.

-- Back in the API Store, click the APPLICATIONS menu, select the application that you used to subscribe to the two APIs earlier, click its Subscriptions tab, and note that your subscription is now blocked.
+- Go to the Applications page in the API Store, select the application that you used to subscribe to the API.

-TestAPI1again, you will notice that you can invoke the API as usual.
+Note that you can invoke it as usual.

 You have subscribed to two APIs, blocked subscription to one and tested that you cannot invoke the blocked API.